krishaamer/green-filter-research/research/literature/design.md

 It’s possible to design entire industries.

+Across all industries, there’s a call for more transparency.

 Conversations about sustainability are too general and one needs to look at the specific sustainability metrics at specific industries to be able to design for meaningful interaction.

 -   There are many domain-specific research showing how varied industries can develop eco-designed products.
 For example, Duriez et al. (2022) shows how simply by reducing material weight it’s possible to design more sustainable transportation.